 Where to get it:

-Frame USA stocks various hardware kits and components, and Blick Art Materials offers supplies and driver tools to match your workflow.
+Frame USA stocks various hardware kits and components, and BLICK Art Materials offers supplies and driver tools to match your budget and workflow.

 Perfect cuts won’t deliver results if your orders and materials are disorganized.
 Too many framers rely on generic POS systems for retail tasks like inventory and payments.

-Framing-specific systems are a must-have custom framing tool.
-They track orders, materials, pricing, and customer preferences — without the chaos of paper tickets or manual workarounds.
-They also handle invoicing, inventory, and custom sizing, making it easier to quote jobs accurately and keep every project moving from intake to pickup.
+That’s why a framing-specific system is a must-have custom framing tool.
+It tracks orders, materials, pricing, and customer preferences — without the chaos of paper tickets or manual workarounds.
+It also handles invoicing, inventory, and custom sizing, making it easier to quote jobs accurately and keep every project moving from intake to pickup.

 Where to get it:

-LifeSaver POS and FrameReady are software programs built specifically for framers.
-They offer tools like built-in quoting, pricing templates, visual job tracking, and order history — all tailored to how framing shops operate.
+LifeSaver is a software solution built specifically for framers.
+This system offers tools like built-in quoting, pricing templates, visual job tracking, and order history — all tailored to how framing shops operate.

 Picking a frame takes time, especially when customers can’t picture the final look.
 Traditional mock-ups mean extra handling, higher material costs, and longer consultations.